MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/entity-permissions-studio.md

 ---
-title: "Add record-based security by using Table Permissions for a portal using Power Apps portals Studio | MicrosoftDocs"
+title: "Add record-based security by using table permissions for a portal using Power Apps portals Studio | MicrosoftDocs"
-description: "Instructions to add record-based security by using Table Permissions for a portal using Power Apps portals Studio."
+description: "Instructions to add record-based security by using table permissions for a portal using Power Apps portals Studio."
 author: sandhangitmsft
 ms.service: powerapps
 ms.topic: conceptual